 MTV Unplugged No. 2.0

 Instead of bringing in reworked versions of her hits with the Fugees and from her debut album, Lauryn Hill went on a more challenging journey with her Unplugged album.
-Unplugged is a 105 minute set with just Hill and her acoustic guitar, performing an new batch of songs.
+Unplugged is a 105-minute set with just Hill and her acoustic guitar, performing an all-new batch of songs.
 Many of the songs are long, repetitive and rambling, and significantly, a lot of the running time is given over to Hill’s monologues about her life and struggles with integrity and fame.

 The acoustic format only partially plays to Hill’s strengths – she’s certainly not a technically gifted guitarist, mostly utilising simple strumming.
-But even in this stripped down format, Hill is still compelling, and her lyrical themes of societal critique are fascinating.
-It’s difficult to pick individual songs out, as there’s little tonal variation, but her cover of Bob Marley’s ‘So Much Things To Say’ is a pleasant break with her bristly originals.
+But even in this stripped-down format, Hill is still compelling, and her lyrical themes of societal critique are fascinating.
+It’s difficult to pick individual songs out, as there’s little tonal variation, but her cover of Bob Marley’s ‘So Much Things To Say’ is a pleasant break from her bristly originals.

 Return to 1990s Album Reviews…